nimmis/docker-spigot/README.md

 If the spigot.jar is not found in the minecraft directory the system pulls down BuildTool and build a new spigot.jar from the latest released minecraft.jar

+Updated to work with version 1.9 (thanks Nikdro)

 ## Why not a precompiled version of spigot included

 Due to leagal reasons you can build it but not redistribute the finished jar.